rob-blackbourn/bareClient/documentation/user-guide/http-protocols.md

 Currently the client understands HTTP/1.1 and HTTP/2.

-The protocols can set with an optional argument `protocols`, which is set to `DEFAULT_PROTOCOLS`  by default.
+The protocols can set with an optional argument `http_protocols`, which is set to `DEFAULT_HTTP_PROTOCOLS`  by default.
 For example to restrict the client to HTTP/2:

 ```python
 """Simple GET"""